-Learning Outcomes

-- Students will be able to define coding and understand its role in everyday life. - Students will be able to identify at least three household items that use coding. - Students will understand the importance of giving precise and correct instructions in coding. - Students will be able to participate in a game that demonstrates the concept of giving instructions to a computer. - Students will be able to discuss and ask questions about the concepts learned in the lesson. - Students will show interest and anticipation for learning more about coding in the next lesson using Scratch.
+Learning Goals Learning Outcomes Understand the basic concept of coding and its role in operating digital devices.
+Students will be able to define coding and understand its role in everyday life.
+Recognize the presence and application of Students will be able to identify at least three household items coding in everyday life. that use coding.
+Develop an understanding of the importance of Students will understand the importance of giving precise and precise and correct instructions in coding. correct instructions in coding.
+Engage in critical thinking by identifying devices Students will be able to participate in a game that in their homes that use coding. demonstrates the concept of giving instructions to a computer.
+Develop an interest in coding through interactive Students will be able to discuss and ask questions about the activities and games. concepts learned in the lesson.
+Prepare for future lessons on coding, specifically using platforms like Scratch.
+Students will show interest and anticipation for learning more about coding in the next lesson using Scratch.